Teunis Tomasz (Tomassen) de Metselaer Van Naerden (Quick) by Jason J. Quick

 south of Perth Amboy now New Jersey a ”Derrick Toneson” owned land.
 In 1712 Dirck’s only daughter Elizabeth Marritje Quick married as her second husband Thomas Frost a Scotsman Carpenter from Perth Amboy “Thomas Frast, j.M.
 Van Amboy, met Elisabeth Kwick, Wed V. Hendrick Huus V.N.
 York.”
 Thomas came to the new world in 1684 as an indentured servant for four years with his father William and brother Robert.
 On May 27th, 1712, the record reads: "The Grand Jury came into court again and brought three indictments: (viz) one against Elizabeth Huey for adultery; one against Thomas Frost for fornication; … When the Attorney General took no action against those indicted for half a year… At that term, Thomas Frost and Elizabeth Huey had married and upon a trial of the indictments against both of them, the jury brought in a verdict of not guilty.”
 Thomas Frost died in 1731 and Elizabeth administered his estate.

 In January 1698 Dirck Quick was recorded living in Westchester Towne in a document swearing fidelity to King George.
-Westchester Towne was described agreeably to a map of that part of the town lying easterly of the Bronx River and was known for the milling of grain.
-Three mills were in the township, one at the West Farms, on the Bronx, another near the mouth of Black Dog Brook and a tide mill and causeway at the crossing of Westchester Creek, connecting Throgg's Neck, which is almost an island, with the mainland.
+Westchester Towne was described on a map that it lay easterly of the Bronx River and was known for the milling of grain.
+Three mills were in the township, one at the West Farms on the Bronx, another near the mouth of Black Dog Brook, and a tide mill and causeway at the crossing of Westchester Creek\connecting Throgg's Neck which is almost an island with the mainland.

 Record Jan 1928 & Liber C pg.
 6 Westchester County Deeds, Deed records v.

 C-D 1798-1718 Book C film 7150879 slide 9